Home » Debt » 15 Obvious Expenses You Should Never Charge

 Gambling or lottery tickets

-Image Credit: Jamesbenet from Getty Images Signature.
+Image Credit: jamesbenet from Getty Images Signature.

 Gambling on credit is a risky choice, as it can lead to debt without any guarantee of return.
 Only play within your means and avoid using credit for any lottery tickets or bets to stay financially secure.